 However, in this chocolate cake recipe, baking soda reacts with vinegar and leavens the cake without help of cocoa powder.
 Therefore, either natural and Dutch-processed cocoa powders works in this recipe.

-How to make this chocolate cake:
+How to make simple chocolate cake

 1. Make the batter